InfuseAI/primehub-site/docs/guide_manual/custom-image-guideline.md

 ## Build Images via Image Builder

-We can build images via `Image Builder` by specification of a base image with required packages, please goes to [Image Builder](admin-build-image) feature for details and try a [build image](../quickstart/build-image) quickstart.
+We can build images via `Image Builder` by specification of a base image with required packages, please goes to [Image Builder](admin-build-image) feature for details and try a [build image](../quickstart/build-image) quickstart.<span class="ee-only">Enterprise</span>

 ### Use DockerHub Registry